keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/contrib-guidelines.md

   and the command sequence to install Keptn should usually be done as references to the official installation section of the docs.

-    For usability considerations, we make the following exceptions:
+    For usability considerations, we have a few exceptions to this rule for the main `README.md` file and the [Getting Started Guide](../../getting-started/index.md).

-    * The main `README.md` file for the lifecycle-toolkit repository includes this basic information as well as a link to the full installation documentation which has more details.
-    * The [Getting Started Guide](../../getting-started/index.md) also includes this information for the same reason.

 * When you want to display a sample file that exists in the repository, use the `include <file-path>` shortcode syntax